Syed-Shahzaib-Hussain/Task-Adapter-Copy/_posts/2015-07-12-taskadapter-2-10-0-support-for-redmine-3-mantisbt-1-2-15-and-latest-microsoft-project-formats.md

 - microsoft project
 - mantisbt
 ---
-<p>Good news, everyone!&nbsp;Big changes in TaskAdapter 2.10.0:</p>
+<p>Good news, everyone!
+Big changes in TaskAdapter 2.10.0:</p>

 ### Support for Redmine 3.0.x.

 Redmine 3.0.x introduced new dates format that previous TaskAdapter versions could not parse.
-This required us releasing a new version of Redmine Java API libarary and integrating it into TaskAdapter.&nbsp;Enjoy Redmine 3.0.x integration!</p>
+This required us releasing a new version of Redmine Java API libarary and integrating it into TaskAdapter.
+Enjoy Redmine 3.0.x integration!</p>

 ### Support for MantisBT 1.2.15.